 Sunspots - 1 May 2022

 Our sun is the star at the center of the Solar System, a nearly perfect ball of hot plasma heated to incandescence by nuclear fusion reactions in its core.
-The energy generated is radiated mainly as Visible Light, Ultraviolet Light & Infrared Radiation.
+The energy generated is radiated mainly as Visible Light, Ultraviolet Light and Infrared Radiation.
 It is our most important source of energy to sustain life on Earth.
 With a diameter of about 1.39 million kms (109 times that of the Earth) and a mass of 330,000 times the mass of the Earth, it accounts for about 99.86% of the total mass of the Solar System.
 Roughly 1/3 of the Sun’s mass consists of Hydrogen (~73%); the rest is mostly Helium (~25%), with much smaller quantities of heavier elements, including Oxygen, Carbon, Neon & Iron.

 The Sun is a strange and dynamic place, and far from consistently active, with 11-year activity cycles that are linked with its magnetic field.
 These cycles have a marked peak and trough known as solar maximum and solar minimum, which solar scientists calculate based on sunspot numbers.
 Solar Cycle 25 is the current cycle, the 25th since 1755, when extensive recording of solar sunspot activity began.
 The cycle began in December 2019 with a smoothed minimum sunspot number of 1.8 and it is expected to continue until about 2030.